 Assume, for instance, that you open a 529 account for your child at birth and take advantage of the IRS rule for front-loading.
 This rule allows you to make five years' worth of contributions at once, up to the annual gift tax exclusion limit.
 The gift tax applies to financial gifts you make to someone else.
 For 2020, the annual exclusion is $15,000 per child, increasing to $16,000 in tax year 2022.
 Married couples filing jointly can double this to $30,000 per child in 2021 or $32,000 per child in 2022.

 This example assumes a best-case scenario.
 For parents who aren't able to front-load an account, get a later start on saving, or are contributing well below the annual gift tax exclusion limit, withdrawing $10,000 each year for private school could leave their child short when it's time to pay for college expenses.
 College, by comparison, usually costs much more than elementary or secondary school.
 According to the College Board, the average tuition rate for a public four-year university was $26,820 for 2020; that increases to $36,880 for private colleges and universities.

 Money in a 529 plan not used for college can be transferred to another beneficiary.
-That can include yourself, your spouse or another child.
+That can include yourself, your spouse, or another child.
 The funds still must be used for education, though.

 Using a Coverdell ESA as a Private Education Alternative